Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | email@example.com | AFT Local #2334

 ORP is the defined contribution plan, and there are two investment plans available within it: either through the Teachers Insurance and Annuity Association-College Retirement Equities Fund (TIAA-CREF) or through the alternate funding vehicles offered by The Guardian or MetLife.

 CUNY employees who enroll in the ORP with TIAA-CREF can arrange to attend a 1-on-1 counseling session to learn more about the benefits available.
-Here’s a schedule of upcoming individual counseling sessions that will take place at CUNY Campuses in April, May and June of 2012.
+Here’s a schedule of upcoming individual counseling sessions that will take place at CUNY Campuses.
 To schedule a personal advice session, please call 800 732-8353, Monday to Friday, 8 a.m. to 8 p.m.
 (ET).